 3.27: School of Medicine Dress Code Guidelines for the Clinical Setting

-- Clothing should not have rips, tears or frayed edges.
+- Avoid clothing with rips, tears, or frayed edges.

-- Clothing should allow for an appropriate range of movement, and should not be flashy or draw attention.
+- Clothing should allow for an appropriate range of movement.

-- Button-down shirts (with or without ties), professional tops, or blouses should be worn and should avoid low-cut necklines.
+- Button-down shirts (with or without ties), professional tops, or blouses should be worn and should avoid low-cut necklines or exposed midriffs.

-- Tank tops, T-shirts, and thin or “spaghetti-style” straps on tops are not appropriate.
+- Tank tops, T-shirts, and thin straps on tops are not recommended.

-- Pants, slacks, khakis, skirts, or dresses are appropriate.
+- Pants, slacks, khakis, skirts, or dresses are appropriate; jeans and shorts should not be worn.
 Legs should be covered to the knee.

-- Dress shoes, low heels, or flats should be worn.
-Avoid open-toed shoes, flip-flops, tennis shoes, or porous shoes.
+- Dress shoes with a low or flat heel are recommended; Avoid open-toed shoes, flip-flops, or porous shoes.